Web - 6 min read

 Posted | Written by David Ligtenberg

-The images you choose for your website can significantly impact how your users perceive your website and overall your brand.
+The images you select for your website can significantly influence how users perceive your business and its overall brand.
 They affect the page's overall look and feel.
-Plus, the human brain processes images faster than text so choosing the pictures wisely is essential to establish brand authority and trust.
+Additionally, the human brain processes images more quickly than text, so selecting pictures wisely is crucial to establishing brand authority and trust.

-However, it can be challenging to determine what makes a photo appropriate for your website or source images that will have the desired effect on your audience.
-Especially when you are deciding whether to use stock photos or original pictures for your marketing strategy.
+It can be challenging to determine what makes a photo appropriate for your website or source images that will have the desired effect on your audience, especially now that there are more options than ever.
+Businesses can choose between stock photos, original pictures, or even AI-generated imagery, which is improving every day.

-Truthfully, choosing between stock photography and original imagery is not nearly as simple as one might believe.
-That's because there is no correct or incorrect answer.
-It comes down to considering who your target audience is, what story you are trying to tell and then based on this you can decide if you need your own professional photos or if stock imagery will be suitable.
-As you can see there are variables when trying to decide since numerous factors need to be taken into account but most people underestimate the power of great imagery.
+Truthfully, choosing between stock photography, original imagery, or AI-generated content is not as simple as one might believe.
+There's no correct or incorrect answer - it comes down to considering who your target audience is, what story you are trying to tell, and how best to represent that visually.
+Based on this, you can decide whether you need your own professional photos, can rely on stock imagery, or if AI-generated images have a place in your marketing strategy.
+As you can see, there are variables when trying to decide since numerous factors need to be taken into account, but most people underestimate the power of great imagery.

-To help you make the best choice, we will break down some of the advantages and disadvantages of Stock Photos and Original Photos.
+To help you make the best choice, we will break down some of the advantages and disadvantages of stock photos, original photos, and now, AI images.

 Stock photography vs. real imagery: